takemyseed/BHDUploader/README.md

 ## [bhd Auth]
  These are all required to upload, autoretrive upload link

-- -- bhdapi: apikey from security
+- --bhdapi: apikey from security
-- -- tmdbpapi : apikey provided by tmdb
+- --tmdbpapi : apikey provided by tmdb
-- -- imbgg : For uploading to imgbb, you can make an anon account
+- --imbgg : For uploading to imgbb, you can make an anon account

 ## [Torrent]